● Offices to open in Ohio and New York this year with U.S. production facilities tentatively set for 2021

 Hever said UVeye’s automated vehicle-inspection systems are equipped with high-speed cameras and artificial-intelligence technology to check for sheet metal damage, underbody component problems and tire wear.
-Its technology also is used by carmakers to improve manufacturing quality and by security professionals to detect bombs, weapons and other onboard-vehicle threats.
+Its technology also is used by carmakers to improve manufacturing quality and by security professionals to detect bombs, weapons and other onboard-vehicle threats (UVIS).

 North American sites under consideration for future UVeye production facilities include locations in Michigan, Ohio and Texas, as well as several states in the southeastern United States.
 The company currently has headquarters in Tel Aviv, Israel; Stamford, Connecticut, and Tokyo, Japan.
 A European headquarters is scheduled to open in Munich, Germany, later this year.